Marketing Cloud, Trailhead...

 - Account research - 2 hours

 - Coaching and peer review - 1 hour

 - Present plan to leaders 30 minutes

 Martin acknowledges that sales professional don’t usually like to sit in meetings or participate in activities that take them away from selling time.
 However, stresses Martin, account planning allows reps to use their time more productively by finding opportunities outside the sales pipeline.
 The team planning session, says Martin, is “where the magic happens.”
 He recommends having a neutral party from sales enablement help reps see more opportunities for potential sales.
 “When you get smart people in a room and get them to slow down to create a plan like this, typically, you get great things that come out of this,” says Martin.

 Account planning allows sales executives to plan for growth by identifying opportunities not included in the traditional sales pipeline.
-Utilizing business productivity software to identify white space, becoming a trusted advisor, and understanding organizational relationships allows businesses to find potential revenue that may have otherwise been overlooked.
+Utilising business productivity software to identify white space, becoming a trusted advisor, and understanding organisational relationships allows businesses to find potential revenue that may have otherwise been overlooked.